Piliii/Fxmanifest-Template/README.md

 ## Notes

-- Each vehicle should have its own folder under `data/`
+- Each vehicle should have its own folder under `data/`.
+- Also check out the `optional/` folder in this repos.